-These days, The Stellas are songwriters who have written 90% of the material on their own albums, as well as songs for other artists.
+These days, The Stellas are songwriters who have written 90% of their material on their own albums, as well as songs for other artists.
 They are artists who have won numerous awards.
-They are parents of Lennon and Maisy, two sisters known to most of the TV-watching public as Maddie & Daphne from ABC’s “Nashville.”
-They’re also the creators of a brand new album, which mixes the duo’s country-roots songwriting with sharp lyrics and a few left-of-center curveballs.
+They are parents of Lennon & Maisy, two sisters known to most of the TV-watching public as Maddie & Daphne from ABC’s “Nashville.”
+They’re also creators of their most recent album “It Wouldn’t Be This”, which mixes the duo’s country-roots songwriting with sharp lyrics and a few left-of-center curveballs.

 Back in America, one of The Stellas’ biggest fans, platinum-selling music titan Zac Brown, asked the duo to join his band for a series of sold-out shows.
 They agreed, adding those shows to an impressive touring roster that also included gigs with Johnny Reid and Terri Clark.
 The connection with Brown was later strengthened when Brad and Zac co-wrote “Let It Rain,” a song released on Zac Brown Band’s 2013 EP, The Grohl Sessions.
 “Let It Rain” was the EP’s only song featuring Dave Grohl on drums.

 In November of 2014, The Stellas released a new original Christmas song called “All Wrapped Up In Christmas.”